AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why AI-supported focus cues needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why AI-supported focus cues needs human judgment in the loop", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "Why AI-supported focus cues needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: AI supported focus cues" belongs in the blog because it explains the decision before the download.
+For "Human judgment: AI supported focus cues", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Human judgment: AI supported focus cues", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway